 Trainings and Evaluation

-Employee training in workplaces, especially in terms of enhancing soft skills, has been elevated through the boon of Virtual reality in recent times.
+Employee training in workplaces, especially in terms of enhancing soft skills, has been elevated through the boom of Virtual reality in recent times.
 According to a study conducted by PWC, VR training has been proven to be 4 times faster and more effective than traditional forms of training like classroom and/or E learning.
 VR leaves employees feeling more connected and absorbent of the training material they ‘live through’ with the help of simulations crafted in the virtual space.

 This leads to VR training being an effective investment for a business which leads to huge returns in the long term.